-Whoever said that bulls “enter a ring” had never been inside of one with them.
+Whoever said that bulls “enter a ring” had never been inside a ring with a bull.

 All of them would be in a murderous rage, no doubt.

 In all, I was practically on my feet from 11 a.m. on Monday until midnight on Tuesday, with only a few hours on a park bench throughout the night.
 I tried to sleep but couldn’t.
 Drunken revelers were too busy yelling or shattering bottles.
 I was awake for approximately 36 hours straight.

 The last thing I ate was my fourth stale ham-and-cheese sandwich; they seem to be crazy about bocadillos in Pamplona.
-Compared to some of the delicious food I’ve enjoyed while traveling, it was a crappy last meal if there were any feeding tubes to be had in my future.
+Compared to some of the delicious food I’ve enjoyed while traveling, it was a crappy last meal if there were to be any feeding tubes to be had in my future.

-The festival draws out a pleasant mix of old and young, and far more locals than tourists.
+The festival draws a pleasant mix of old and young, and far more locals than tourists.
 Douchebag testosterone levels do run high here, but I found out later that most of these men simply get drunk, do soccer chants, and chase girls—very few want to risk their carefully groomed faces by running with the bulls.
 They don’t back up their bravado.

 Despite being the most famous part of the festival, the actual Running of the Bulls lasts less than three minutes each day.
 But San Fermin rages on day and night for a week or longer.
 Of the estimated one million people that descend upon Pamplona, only one person in every thousand or so run with the bulls each day.

 I was one of the first runners to enter the square, the starting point for running with the bulls in Pamplona.

 “That guy doesn’t stand a chance.”
 My Irish friend pointed out a scrawny guy in Harry-Potter glasses who couldn’t have been five feet tall.